SysCd/aws-devops-ci-cd/README.md

 # AWS DevOps CI/CD Pipeline

 ## Overview
 This project demonstrates a CI/CD pipeline for AWS deployments.
-Below is a diagram of the DevOps workflow:
+Below is a custom-made, redesigned diagram of the DevOps workflow, specifically tailored for this project:

 ![DevOps Diagram](./images/devops.png)